bahadley/learning-akka/ch2/general-learning/README.md

-Implements the chapter 1 general learning exercise.
+Implements the general learning exercise in chapter 2 .

 ***
 Instructions from text: